-- Classwork is a vital part of our day to day lessons and your ability to participate, behave respectfully, and contribute plays heavily into that portion of your grade.
-Being off task (talking, sleeping, and messing around) is disrespectful to yourself, me, and your classmates and will result in a possible loss of participation points for the day. - Weekly assignments on Google classroom are meant to prepare you for our discussions or give you practice on particular skills.
-Work turned in late will only be able to receive 80% of the points possible.
-Furthermore, I will not accept or give feedback on work submitted after we have tested on that particular unit.
+- Classwork is a vital part of our day to day lessons and your ability to participate, behave respectfully to one another, and contribute, plays heavily into that portion of your grade.
+Being off task (talking, sleeping, and messing around) is disrespectful to yourself, me, and your classmates and will result in a possible loss of participation points for the day. - Weekly assignments on Google classroom are meant to prepare you for our discussions, deepen your understanding of material, and/or give you practice on particular skills. - I will not accept or give feedback on work submitted after we have tested on that particular unit.